Great film, but not for the reasons you might think

 On the whole, this will undoubtedly impress the early teen audience and the die-hard fans of Marvel comics as well as sci-fi enthusiasts.
 Mindless constant action without a storyline will indubitably be a favourite amongst 13-18 year olds.
 As for the rest of us, well we'll just have to let ourselves be absorbed by the action and bypass the lack of substance.

-Not worthy of this mighty name The demi-god who received the Hollywood treatment and a bad one at that.
+The demi-god who received the Hollywood treatment and a bad one at that.

 Hercules is one of the better known mythic figures and it is only fair and right that when you can get a decent cast and budget approved we are to be expecting a great film.
 Period!